 Early in the infection, people may have symptoms for 4 to 7 days.
 They may have a fever, swollen lymph nodes in the armpits and groin, and pain in the limbs and groin.
 Pus may collect in a leg and drain to the skin's surface, resulting in a scar.

-Bacterial infections of the skin and tissues under the skin are more likely because the worm makes the lymphatic system less able to defend the body against infections.
+Bacterial infections of the skin and tissues under the skin are more likely because the worms block the lymphatic vessels which makes the immune system less able to defend the skin and adjacent tissues from bacteria.

 Often, symptoms resolve, then recur.
 They are more severe when people are exposed to the infection for the first time.